-Section of GFP Verification Items Land Tenure Required at Material to Review Level of Professional Judgment Verification Review Guidelines Public and Private lands Meeting notes for all meetings.
-For public meetings, a description of how meeting notes are made available to the public, including neighboring landowners, must be prepared.
-Project Report Verification is complete if: For public meetings, a description of how and when the meeting notes were made available to the public, including neighboring landowners Meeting notes are included in the Project Report or Annual Monitoring Report. verifier has interviewed the Project Coordinator independent of the project developer and may interview additional neighboring landowners and participants present at the meeting(s) to determine if notes are consistent with their testimonies.
+Section of MFP Verification Items Required at Material to Review Level of Professional Judgment and Verification Review Guidelines Act was made available to community members. a description of how and when the Assembly Act was made available to the community members is included in the Project Report or Annual Monitoring Report. verifier has interviewed the Project Coordinator independent of the project developer and may interview additional community members present at the Assembly(ies) to determine if notes are consistent with community members testimonies.